YatesyTea/esd8SmartCare/documents/prepDoc.md

 * NHS, or Private
 * Slot
 * Employee
-* Client
+* Patient

 ### Returns

-List of client appointments that meet the criteria.
+List of patient appointments that meet the criteria.

 #### Additional Details